-The blockchain isn’t used to store the scene state, user position or anything that needs to change in real time as a user interacts with a scene, all of that is either stored locally on each user’s machine, or on a private server owned by the scene owner.
+The blockchain isn’t used to store the scene state, player position or anything that needs to change in real time as a player interacts with a scene, all of that is either stored locally on each player’s machine, or on a private server owned by the scene owner.
 The developers of each scene must choose what information is worth storing on the blockchain, and what to store in a private server.

 Ethereum tokens are held by wallets.
 An Ethereum wallet can hold various tokens, including Ether, MANA, LAND, and other tokens that may be used by games or experiences in Decentraland.

 There are many wallet providers where you can hold Decentraland tokens.
 To use the Marketplace, or to enter Decentraland, you must use a wallet that is integrated to your web browser, so we recommend that you use: